hollands-spoor/wp-accordion/readme.txt

 == Roadmap ==

-Maybe open a pane when some element in it receives focus.
+Maybe open a pane when an element it contains it receives focus.